Ashhar-Azim/Practicals/README.md

 # assignments
-stuff i have to complete
+stuff i need to turn in